-When storing your PARSUN outboard motor for prolonged periods of time (2 months or longer), several important procedures must be performed to prevent excessive damage.
+When store your outboard motor for prolonged periods of time (2 months or longer), several important procedures must be performed to prevent excessive damage.

-It is advisable to have your outboard motor serviced by an authorized PARSUN dealer prior to storage.
+It is advisable to have your outboard motor serviced by an authorized dealer prior to storage.
 However, you, the owner, with a minimum of tools, can perform the following procedures.

+Keep the outboard motor in an upright attitude when transporting and storing it.
+If storing or transporting the outboard motor on its side (not upright), put it on a cushion after draining the engine oil completely.
-- Do not place the outboard motor on its side before the cooling water has drained from it completely. - Store the outboard motor in a dry, well-ventilated place, not in direct sunlight. - 1.
-Wash the outboard motor body using fresh water. - Disconnect the fuel line and tighten the air vent screw. - Remove the engine top cowling and silencer cover. - Install the outboard motor on the test tank.

-5. Fill the tank with fresh water to above the level of the anti-cavitation plate.
+Do not place the outboard motor on its side before the cooling water has drained from it completely.

+Store the outboard motor in a dry, well-ventilated place, not in direct sunlight.

+- 1. Wash the outboard motor body using fresh water. - 2.
+Disconnect the fuel line and tighten the air vent screw. - 3.
+Remove the engine top cowling and silencer cover - 4.
+Install the outboard motor on the test tank. - 5.
+Fill the tank with fresh water to above the level of the anti-cavitation plate. - 6.
+Start the engine.
+Flush the cooling system.
+Perform the flushing and fogging at the same time, as fogging/lubricating of the engine is mandatory to prevent engine rust. - 1.
+Lowest water level - 2.
+Water surface